Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (Displays the last 5 lines of the file "demo.txt")

-- less demo.txt
+- `less demo.txt`

-opens the file "demo.txt" in a pager, allowing you to view its content interactively with scrolling and search capabilities
+  (Opens the file "demo.txt" in a pager, allowing you to view its content interactively with scrolling and search capabilities)

-more demo.txt
+- `more demo.txt`

- displays the content of the file "demo.txt" one screen at a time, allowing you to navigate through the content using the spacebar
+  (Displays the content of the file "demo.txt" one screen at a time, allowing you to navigate through the content using the spacebar)

 - `diff`